-The RN to BSN program at the University of Virginia provides a uniquely tailored curriculum for students who are graduates of community college and hospital schools and are licensed registered nurses (RN).
-The program can be completed in 21 months, part-time.
-Classes are offered just one day a week to allow students to work full time while completing their BSN.
-The program provides a foundation for professional practice and for further education such as graduate study for advanced practice or preparation as a clinical leader or teacher.
+The RN to BSN program at the University of Virginia embraces the importance of life-long learning in a curriculum designed specifically for licensed registered nurses who are graduates of community colleges and hospital schools of nursing.
+The program is completed part-time in 21 months to encourage a balanced, healthy lifestyle where depth and enjoyment of learning can be accomplished.
+Classes meet in person just one day a week to allow students to work full time while earning their BSN and to allow students to effectively engage with their peers and faculty.
+The program provides a foundation for professional practice and for further education, such as graduate study for advanced practice, teaching, research, and new emerging roles in the nursing profession.

-Students enroll in 30 credits at UVA, and upon completion of selected courses, receive 41 credits for prior learning as an RN.
+Students enroll in 30 credits at UVA, and upon completion of Foundations of Professional Nursing, receive 41 credits for prior learning as an RN.
 Courses in the program include graduate level classes in nursing theory and evidence-based practice, health policy, and epidemiology.
 Students must meet prerequisite general education requirements prior to admission, thus completing a grand total of 120 semester hours for the baccalaureate degree.
-Once admitted, students work with a faculty advisor to create a plan of study to best meet their academic and professional goals.
+Once admitted, students work with a faculty advisor to to best meet their academic and professional goals.

 If you are a registered nurse who completed all required nursing courses within the Virginia Community College System (VCCS), you may be eligible to apply to our RN to BSN program through the Guaranteed Admission Agreement.
 Potential candidates include those who have passed the NCLEX examination within the five-year period preceding matriculation to the University.
 For more information, please visit the following site: VCCS Guaranteed Admission Agreement.